 Apple Puree

-This super simple puree is a great first food for baby as it tends to be a very pleasant flavor and with a smooth texture.
-You can continue serving it to babies and toddlers as they grow and even combine it with other baby foods to make a whole range of yummy flavor combinations.
+This super simple puree is a great homemade baby food as it tends to be a very pleasant flavor and with a smooth texture.
+You can continue serving it to babies and toddlers as they grow as a nutritious baby snack.
+And you can even combine it with other baby foods to make a whole range of yummy baby food combinations.

 This is a delicious puree to make when you have surplus apples.
 You can even add in some cinnamon or ginger to add flavor.